Forum: Ending misdeclared cargo

 Key Topics for Discussion

-We will examine the options being put forward to stamp out undeclared and misdeclared shipments, poor packing and securing in the unit load industry, and other cargo-related malpractices that can – and have had – deadly consequences, and discuss the necessary actions to protect lives, the environment, ships and cargo.
+During the forum we will examine the options being put forward to stamp out undeclared and misdeclared shipments, poor packing and securing in the unit load industry, and other cargo-related malpractices that can have deadly consequences, and discuss the necessary actions to protect lives, the environment, ships and cargo.

 We will also evaluate the progress towards greater collaboration across the industry, encompassing shippers, forwarders, ports, terminals, insurers, and other stakeholders, as well as container lines.

 The forum promises to be the most informed and up to date report card delivered to a UK audience on hazardous cargo and will be widely anticipated by relevant authorities and agencies seeking solutions for the problem.

 Find out what shipping and authorities are doing to prevent misdeclared cargo accidents and what risks are faced by those caught in an accident chain.

 Sponsorship of the Lloyd's List: Ending misdeclared cargo Forum places your company in a position of authority and enables you to build and strengthen your relationships, visibility and reputation with major leading innovators within global freight.

 For sponsorship opportunities at the Lloyd's List Innovation Forum please contact Natasha Dwyer: